Last updated on November 09, 2023

 - Capitalize The First Letter of Important Words

 - Use numerals for numbers, not spelled out (3 instead of three)

 - Use pipes | dashes – and slashes / as separators to make titles look better and structured

 - Spell out measurements (inch instead of “)

 7. Start with your bestsellers and good converting products

-We see that in most Shopping accounts that at least 80% of the revenue comes from 20% of the products.
-Start with your best selling products with short titles and optimize those first.
-These are your low hanging fruits.
-Second, go for the products that convert good, but could use some extra volume by increasing their findability.
+We see that in most Shopping accounts at least 80% of the revenue comes from 20% of the products.
+Start with your best-selling products with short titles and optimize those first.
+These are your low-hanging fruits.
+Second, go for the products that convert well, but could use some extra volume by increasing their findability.

 8. Consider it a continuous process

 Title optimization is not a one-time activity.
-Your assortment changes as well as search behaviour.
+Your assortment changes as well as search behavior.
 Make sure you allocate some time for optimization on a regular basis.